choonkeat/choonkeat.github.io/_posts/2019-10-07-code-usability.md

 _FWIW, the SQL syntax has the same problem too: you type `SELECT ` and wait there.. no code editor can help you very much since nobody knows what you are trying to select `FROM` yet.
 If that syntax had just switcheroo, `FROM ...
 SELECT ...` the more usable SQL syntax could've driven SQL adoption even higher ;-)_

 UPDATE: See also, [Data exploration through dot-driven development](https://2017.ecoop.org/details/ecoop-2017-papers/27/Data-exploration-through-dot-driven-development)

+UPDATE: ReScript editor feature allows ["." to trigger completions for more than just record fields.
+Example: you'll get completions for pipeable functions from the module of that type.](https://web-cdn.bsky.app/profile/rescript-lang.org/post/3lequ2hmyws22)!